renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

 ```

 By doing this, we can just issue `make report.xlsx` instead of `make
 build/report.xlsx`.

-Now we need to structure the rules that handle our queries.
-First, let's add a generic method for issuing queries, given the path to a sql
+Next, we need to structure the rules that handle our queries, so let's add a
-file:
+generic method for doing exactly that, given the path to a sql file.

 ```python3
 # myguy.py, cont.